 Let’s admit it.
-Picking out and decorating a Christmas tree is one of the most exciting highlights of the season.
-It’s a great chance to get creative and inject your signature style into every detail.
-However, before you jump into buying that tree you’ve been eyeing, consider this.
-Make sure it fits where you’re planning to put it.
-Here’s our Christmas tree height guide for picking the perfect size for your spaces.
+Choosing and decorating an artificial Christmas tree is one of the most exciting highlights of the season.
+It’s a chance to get creative and inject your signature style into every detail.
+However, before you buy that tree you’ve been eyeing, consider whether its size suits your space.
+Here’s our Christmas tree height guide to help you out.

 - Measuring tape